 - Mana Ahuriri Trust (MAT);

-- Department of Conservation (DOC):
+- Department of Conservation (DOC);

 - Hawke's Bay Regional Council (HBRC);

 - Napier City Council (NCC);

-- Pāmu:
+- Pāmu;

 - Ahuriri Tributaries Catchment Group Trust (ATCGT);

 - Ahuriri Estuary Protection Society (AEPS);

 - and Forest and Bird.

 Hastings District Council did not have relevant initiatives at the time this was initially formed, however, conveyed their full commitment and participation in the plan.
+Other Crown entities (eg MHUD, MBIE, TPK) will be engaged as part of the implementation of the plan.